Updated: Sep 13

 I said 'Yes, why not?
 I like beers'.

-J.'Also you look open minded, no many people jump in my van as you did without knowing me'...then, he laughed...
+He then said, You also look open-minded; not many people jump into my van as you did without knowing me', and he laughed.

 The ice was broken.